How to Create Characters Your Readers Simp For

 Some might debate with me that plot is more important than character, but those people would be wrong.

-Your plot is nothing without characters to push it forward.
-Your plot is nothing without a goal or motivation that drives your characters through your story.
+Your plot is nothing without characters to push the story forward.
+Your conflict is nothing without a goal or motivation that drives your characters to take extreme action.
 Your creative fantasy world is just a fancy backdrop without a cast of dynamic characters to interact with it and bring it to life.

 Sometimes the perfect character will just pop into your head.
 Sometimes it takes a bit more planning.
 Regardless of how you do it, you need to give your character a few things to ensure they aren't as one-dimensional as the page they're written on.